 However, a black bear attack is not impossible.
 This type of emergency situation often occurs with newbie shooters who fail to take down their prey in one shot.

 After the failed shot, the bear might catch a whiff of your scent and detect your location.
 Expect the animal to come charging at you.
 Although, there are many cases where the bear simply runs away.

 If it does come charging at you, however, be prepared.
 For fast defense and shooting in case of a bear hunting gone wrong situation, make sure you have a large knife and a strong handgun on hand at all times.

 Check out this video by Stuck N The Rut where seasoned black bear hunting experts explain the best placement shots:

 Overall, the key to a safe, successful black bear hunting trip is proper preparation.
 Bring the necessary firearms and weapons, utilize wind direction to your advantage, avoid wearing anything scented, and most importantly, do everything you can to avoid close-quarters combat.

-There’s no doubt that bears are exponentially faster and stronger than humans.
-The only surefire way to take down one of these beasts is to outwit them and make the most of all tools at your disposal.
+There's no doubt that bears are exponentially faster and stronger than humans.
+The only surefire way to take down one of these beasts is to outwit them and make the most of all the tools at your disposal.